 Order #10 is the order that clears the market of all available units.
-All winning orders are awarded the winning rate (in this case, 2.12%) as the interest rate for the next period that interest will accrue when another auction will be held.
-Multiple orders at the winning rate are allocated units on a pro rata basis, with bid/hold orders of existing holders given priority.
-Notwithstanding the foregoing, in no event will the interest rate exceed the maximum interest rate.
-Furthermore, if the maximum rate for an upcoming auction rate security interest period is less than the winning rate (in this case, 2.12%), winning bidders will still be required to purchase the auction rate securities for which they bid, which auction rate securities will bear interest at the maximum rate, provided that the difference between the maximum rate and 2.12% will immediately accrue as carry-over amount and be paid on the next occurring quarterly distribution date on which moneys are available under the indenture.
+All winning orders are awarded the winning rate (in this case, 3.12%) as the interest rate for the next period that interest will accrue when another auction will be held.
+Multiple orders at the winning rate are allocated units on a pro rata basis, with bid orders of existing holders given priority.
+Notwithstanding the foregoing, in no event will the interest rate exceed the maximum interest rate under the indenture.

-The above example assumes that a successful auction has occurred (i.e., all sell orders and all bid/hold orders below the new interest rate were fulfilled).
+The above example assumes that a successful auction has occurred (i.e., the number of units that are the subject of bids by potential owners specifying rates not higher than the maximum rate is not less than the number of units that are subject of sell orders).
 In certain circumstances, there may be insufficient potential bid orders to purchase all the auction rate securities offered for sale.
 In these circumstances, the interest rate for the upcoming auction rate security interest period will equal the maximum rate.
-Also, if all the auction rate securities are subject to hold orders (i.e., each holder of auction rate securities wishes to continue holding its auction rate securities, regardless of the interest rate) the interest rate for the upcoming auction rate security interest period will equal the lesser of the maximum rate and the all hold rate.
+Also, if all the auction rate securities are subject to hold orders (i.e., each holder of auction rate securities wishes to continue holding its auction rate securities, regardless of the interest rate) the interest rate for the upcoming auction rate security interest period will equal the lesser of the maximum rate and the all hold rate which will be set forth in the applicable prospectus supplement.